FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: The Proposed Approach

 \subsection{Adaptive Parameter Stabilization}

-Inspired by historical learning \cite{historical-learning}, during global-to-local knowledge transfer, we exploit historical local headers to stabilize and speed up model convergence.
+Inspired by historical learning \cite{historical-learning} {\ijcai{which tends to re-use historical knowledge from old models to avoid forgetting}}, during global-to-local knowledge transfer, we exploit historical local headers to stabilize and speed up model convergence.
 Specifically, in the $t$-th training round, client $k$ fuses the seen-class parameters from its historical local header $\theta_k^{t-1,s}$ ($s\in S_k$) and the latest global header $\theta^{t-1,s}$ ($s\in S_k$) to produce a new local header $\hat{\theta}_k^{t,s}$.
 The unseen-class header parameters are still the historical local header $\theta_k^{t-1,s^{\prime}}$ ($s^{\prime} \in (S \backslash S_k)$).
 The fusion of the seen-class parameters from the two headers is achieved by the proposed adaptive parameter stabilization strategy.

 In the initial rounds of training, local model parameters are updated rapidly and local model parameters from different clients trained on non-IID data are biased.
 This leads to instability in the global header.
 To enhance the reliability of global-to-local knowledge transfer, we devise an adaptive parameter stabilization strategy: